marqueswsm/proof-of-concept/packages/poc-kong-gateway/README.md

 # Kong API Gateway

-API Gateway are inserted between the client and services, routing the requests of these clients to the properly service.
+API Gateway is inserted between the client and services, routing the requests of these clients to the appropriate service.
 In the same sense, API Gateways can be used to a lot of functions, including **Gateway Routing, Gateway Aggregation, and Gateway Offloading.** In this repository, we will use Kong to perform the gateway routing.
 If you want to learn more about API Gateway, I recommend you to take a look at [Microsoft documentation](https://docs.microsoft.com/en-us/azure/architecture/microservices/design/gateway).

 ### How to install

-As you can see in the kong doc, we have several ways to install king locally.
+As you can see in the kong doc, we have several ways to install Kong locally.
 In this proof-of-concept, I installed Kong using docker.

 1 - Firstly, we need to create a docker network:
 ```
 docker network create kong-net
 ```

-2 - Then, we must to create a database container:
+2 - Then, we should create a database container:
 ```
 docker run -d --name kong-database \
                --network=kong-net \